How to Use Location Based SMS Marketing (Examples Included)

 Example 2: Create a conversation in Workflows

 For example, you could segment customers by where they work and where they live.
 While their zip code might provide valuable information about their location in the evenings or weekends, asking a question such as “Do you work downtown,” can help you send them relevant information during the work day.
+Enabling location services on their devices can further enhance this segmentation by providing real-time location tracking.

 Example 3: Use textwords